What does John 10:7 mean?

 Jesus has just finished comparing His ministry to the voice of a shepherd.
 In that era, sheep were housed in pens with high walls and a single narrow opening.
 Sheep would move in or out at the sound of their shepherd's voice—and only the voice of their shepherd.
 Jesus uses this analogy to explain that those who reject Him are proving that they're not part of "His" flock (John 10:1–6).
 His second analogy, starting here, is separate from the first, though it is meant to follow in a similar meaning.

-Now Jesus makes the third of seven "I am" statements found in the gospel of John.
+This is the third of seven "I am" statements found in the gospel of John.
 In these remarks, Jesus evokes the words spoken to Moses by God in Exodus 3:14.
-Jews of that era knew exactly what such claims implied—when Jesus used those words in reference to Abraham earlier, they interpreted it as blasphemy and tried to kill Him (John 8:58–59).
+Jews of that era knew exactly what such claims implied; when Jesus used those words in reference to Abraham earlier, they interpreted it as blasphemy and tried to kill Him (John 8:58–59).

-Here, Jesus is implying that He, and He alone, is the means by which God intends people to come to God.
-His comment in the next verse, in particular, is meant to state that the prior religious leaders of the people were not the "true" leaders God intended.
-This concept also echoes, at least subtly, the single door God placed on the ark built by Noah—the one and only doorway through which mankind was saved from the wrath of God (Genesis 6:16).
+Here, Jesus is implying that He alone is how God intends people to come to God.
+His comment in the next verse (John 10:8) indicates the prior religious leaders of the people were not the "true" leaders God intended.
+This concept also subtly echoes the single door God placed on the ark built by Noah: the one and only doorway through which mankind was saved from the wrath of God (Genesis 6:16).

 Verse Context:

-John 10:1–21 continues directly from Jesus' encounter with local religious leaders, after giving sight to a man born blind (John 9).
-Jesus' references here to shepherds and shepherding are pointed barbs at these hypocritical, self-serving figures.
-In this section, Jesus actually creates three separate metaphors; these are not meant to be understood as a single analogy.
+John 10:1–21 continues directly from Jesus' clash with local religious leaders after giving sight to a man born blind (John 9).
+Jesus' references to shepherds and shepherding are pointed barbs at these hypocritical, self-serving figures.
+Jesus creates three separate metaphors here.
+These are not meant to be understood as a single analogy.
 The first comes in verses 1 through 6, the second in verses 7 through 9, and the third in verses 10 through 18.
 In doing so, Jesus explains how He differs from the corrupt leaders He confronts.
 He also delivers His third and fourth ''I am'' statements, out of seven in this gospel.

 Chapter Summary: